 What Does Your Architect or Designer Need To Know?

 Discussing your goals, asking and answering questions, and suggesting alternatives is a big part of the architect’s job of assisting you in bringing your dream home to life.
 An architect who is familiar with timber frame construction is best suited to help you match your budget to your house requirements.
-He or she will be able to provide you with alternatives that fill both your budget and desires, if compromise is required.
+He or she will be able to provide you with alternatives that fill both your budget and desires if a compromise is required.

 You’ll need to come up with a list of what you want and need in your future home.
 The style, size and amenities will help in setting up a budget.
 How many bedrooms and baths do you need?
 Do you want a formal dining room?
 Are your bedrooms sanctuaries, or are they merely rooms for sleeping?
 Do you want an attached garage?
 What are the dimensions of your rooms?
-Do you intend on retiring in this house.
+Do you intend on retiring in this house?
 If this will be your retirement home, would you prefer a single-level house?
 Is it possible that you will have a need for a mother-in-law suite in the future?

 Your architect or designer will communicate and coordinate with the timber frame fabricators to ensure that his plans integrate with the timber frame systems.
 This melding of design ideas and plans is a collaboration of your architect and the timber frame building company.
 It’s essential for a successful project, and both teams need to be in accordance.

 Some timber frame building companies have either a list of local architects that are familiar with this type of construction, or they may have an architect on staff.
-Working with an designer who is familiar with the fabricating and building team is efficient and may save time and money.
+Working with a designer who is familiar with the fabricating and building team is efficient and may save time and money.